SimonDein/launch/notes/web/http.md

 ###Overview

 The internet is at the end of the day just computers connected to one another.
-When enter an URL into the adress bar in your browser - your computer (or rather - browser) will act as the **client** sending a *request*  to another computer acting as a **server**.
-The server will look at the request and, if the request is valid, then send a *response* back to the client (your computer).
+When you enter an URL into the adress bar in your browser - your computer (or rather - browser) will act as the **client** sending a *request*  to another computer acting as a **server**.
+The server will look at the request and, process it and then send a *response* back to the client (your computer).

 **HTTP sets the rules for *how*** a device should send a request, and for *h*ow a response should be sent back.
 It's basically an agreement on a set of rules of how machines communicate with each other.